-The Federal Reserve requires BHCs to submit a capital plan and planned capital actions on an annual basis, consistent with the rules governing the CCAR capital plan.
-We submitted our 2023 CCAR capital plan and related supervisory stress tests in April 2023.
-On July 27, 2023, the Federal Reserve released final 2023 CCAR supervisory stress test results for Bank of America.
-Based on the results, our SCB will be 2.5 percent.
+The Federal Reserve requires BHCs to submit a capital plan and planned capital actions on an annual basis, consistent with the rules governing the CCAR capital plan, which includes supervisory stress testing by the Federal Reserve.
+We submitted our 2024 CCAR capital plan and related supervisory stress tests in April 2024 and received our results on June 26, 2024.
+Based on the results, our SCB is expected to be 3.2 percent, and the CET1 minimum requirement will be 10.7 percent when finalized.
+The new SCB will be effective from October 1, 2024 through September 30, 2025.